Continuing Education Activity

 L-Carnitine is an amino acid and antioxidant that is typically found in high concentrations in the epididymis and has long been suggested as a possible, non-toxic general therapy for male infertility.
 It increases sperm motility and maturity.
 A six-month trial is suggested using a daily dose of 3 grams per day.
 Since it is an amino acid, its use is extremely safe.
 No prescription is required.

 Suggested Dosages for Vitamins, Minerals, and Antioxidants for Empiric Therapy in Male Infertility

-The care coordination should be between family physician, urologist, endocrinologist, and an andrologist who are experienced in diagnosing and managing male infertility.
+The care coordination should be between a family physician, a urologist, an endocrinologist, and an andrologist experienced in diagnosing and managing male infertility.
 It is recommended that primary care initiate the evaluation of infertility by identifying the problem early and making the appropriate referrals.
-It is also prudent to provide genetic counseling to couples with an abnormality found in the clinical or genetic investigation or those who carry a (potential) inheritable disease.
+It is also prudent to provide genetic counseling to couples with an abnormality in the clinical or genetic investigation or those who carry a potentially inheritable disease.